JonatanPolanco/2020_DataAnalysis_Covid19_CO/README.md

 # 2020_DataAnalysis_Covid19_CO

-This is a Colombia Cavid-19 Data Analysis notebook from Google Colab
+This is a Colombia Covid-19 Data Analysis notebook